Ashrith5321/sam-lab-ui/README.md

 Then replug the Arduino.

 Developer Notes
-The query-string parser in main.cpp has been fixed to correctly parse both speed and dir keys.
+Query-string parser in main.cpp correctly handles multiple parameters (speed, dir).

 API and serial responses are logged in real time to stderr.

-The system can easily be extended for:
+Can be extended for:

 Multiple Arduinos